 It doesn’t matter if you’re 50, 60 or 90—At any age, you have to take care of yourself and your health.
 Caring for yourself enables you to live life to the fullest.
 This is always worth the effort.

-Senior classes at the Golden Dragon focus on health and development.
+Senior classes are focused on health and development.
 Our training is accessible and possible for any physical condition.
 Improvement is always available to you, and we encourage one and all to do the best for themselves.
 Before your training, we will determine the safest and healthiest possible program for you.
 If you are willing to work diligently and consistently, your improvement and progress will astound you.

 Thousands of years ago, Martial Artists in ancient China noted: "If a person is healthy at 30, then at 40 he is strong, at 50 he is powerful, and at 60 he is unbeatable.
 At 90, he retains joint mobility, visual acuity, good hearing, and he can travel 1000 li (300 miles)”.
 Compare that to the modern idea of aging, where people in their thirties and forties routinely lament “I'm not 18 anymore”...
 You are supposed to develop and improve with age.
 Sixty is not old.
 Sixty is supposed to be “unbeatable”.
 We are not shoddily assembled cars and trucks that break down and deteriorate; the human body is an incredible, adaptable, and spectacular organism that can regenerate and maintain itself for beyond a century of life.